 There are pros and cons of using a centralized accounting environment when you operate more than one dealership.
 However, implementing a centralized accounting function may prove more efficient and profitable in the long run.

+Centralized accounting refers to on-location staff that deals with all payables and receivables.
 One of the major benefits of a centralized accounting function is the corporate governance aspect.
-This structure allows more efficient management of policies and procedures.
+The structure will allow for more efficient management of policies and procedures.
 Standards can be developed and implemented more simply and effectively.
 The internal controls will be inherently stronger and monitoring of the controls easier.

 If the decision is made to proceed with a centralized accounting function, this component is arguably the most important.
 The structure and enforcement of the policies and procedures are critical to success.
 Controls over cash, car deals, accounts payable, etc. have to be clearly defined.
 There must be strong oversight from the leadership team as well as accountability.